Iced Christmas Biscuits are an easy and fun activity for the whole family to do together!

 Ready for piping the royal icing on the biscuits?
 Make sure the biscuits have completely cooled first.

-So just remember this is meant to be fun with the kids, don't get too serious with it!!
+So remember, this is meant to be fun with the kids; don't get too serious with it!!

-It looks easy, but trust us its a lot harder then you think, so no tantrums!
+It looks easy, but trust us, it's much harder than you think, so no tantrums!
 Practice makes perfect.

 We used plastic disposable piping bags to pipe on the biscuits.

-Simply spoon fill 4 piping bags with some of each colour royal icing.
+Spoon-fill four piping bags with some of each colour's royal icing.

-So I ended up with 8 bags of royal icing.
-For each colour, I have one thick for piping lines and one used for filling in larger areas aka flooding.
+So, I ended up with eight bags of royal icing.
+For each colour, I have one thick for piping lines and one used for filling in larger areas, aka flooding.

-Cut a small hole in the end and your ready to go!
+Cut a small hole in the end, and you are ready to go!

-Try making a outline with the thicker icing before adding the thinner icing, which will spread out nice and smooth.
+Try making an outline with the thicker icing before adding the thinner icing, which will spread out nice and smooth.

 You can also use a toothpick to help spread the thin icing to where you want on the Christmas biscuits.

-We all had fun decorating these Iced Christmas Biscuits in our own unique ways!
+We all had fun decorating these Iced Christmas Biscuits in our unique ways!

 Try using sprinkles, small chunks of chocolate or fudge and use the royal icing to help it stick.